jmarcosdias/awesome/README.md

 ### Unfixed Bugs

-The Walking in Cobh website does not look good in Internet Explorer on a laptop, at least.
+The Walking in Cobh website does not look good in Internet Explorer, on a laptop at least.
 If for some reason is required to use Internet Explorer, this issue must be investigated.

 ## Deployment